bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 ### Lists

-A list is an organised collection of items or elements of size n The general form of a list:
+A list is an organized collection of items or elements of size n The general form of a list:
 List L { A1, A2, ..., An} where A is the list of element and n is the list size